tamasgal/django-tornado/README.md

 Settings
 --------

-You don't have to change anything to run this with your own djano project, but this line:
+You don't have to change anything to run this with your own djano project, but this line in `run_tornado.py`:

 ```python
 os.environ['DJANGO_SETTINGS_MODULE'] = 'demosite.settings' # TODO: edit this